daizoru/node-evolve/README.md

 Evolve is a low-level library for evolving JavaScript source code.

-You can use to mutate parts of your application (sub-scripts) in order to solve "hard to solve" optimization problems.
+You can use it to mutate parts of your application (sub-scripts) in order to solve "hard to solve" optimization problems.

-Since node-evolve only provide a few helper functions for manipulating JavaScript code, you have to take care of any other high-level selection algorithm (breeding, fitness function, Pareto frontier..)
+Since node-evolve only provide a few helper functions for manipulating JavaScript code, you have to take care yourself of any other high-level selection logic (mating algorithms, fitness function, Pareto frontier..)

 ## Limitations